Buyla-n/BuylanBox/README.md

 # BuylanBox
-An Application for manage phone
+An Application for manage Android